 Painting Techniques for Longevity

-Applying multiple thin coats rather than one thick coat can improve the finish and reduce the likelihood of peeling or cracking over time.
-This method not only ensures a smoother, more even application but also enhances the resilience of the paint against wear and tear.
-Furthermore, regular maintenance, such as touch-ups and gentle cleaning, can extend the life of painted surfaces, reducing the overall environmental impact of repainting projects.
+To further enhance sustainability, it is crucial to apply painting techniques that extend the life of painted surfaces.
+Proper surface preparation—including cleaning and priming—is essential for ensuring that paint adheres properly and lasts longer.
+Multiple thin coats should be applied rather than one thick layer to improve the finish and prevent peeling or cracking over time.
+This method not only ensures a smoother, more even application but also strengthens the durability of the paint.
+Regular maintenance, such as touch-ups and gentle cleaning, can extend the life of painted surfaces and reduce the need for frequent repaints, thereby minimising waste.

 The Intersection of Technology and Design